alf45tar/PedalinoMini/README.md

 ## Pedals

-Once PedalinoMini™ is connected to a WiFI network is time to configure which pedals are connected to each port.
+Once PedalinoMini™ is connected to a WiFI network is time to configure which pedal is connected to each port.

 ![WEBUI PEDALS](./images/webui-pedals.png "Pedals")